-The scientific name Mycena is the ancient Latin or Greek term for mushroom, yuulong is an aboriginal word from the western districts of Victoria meaning trees, -col: dweller or inhabitant (Latin).
+The scientific name is a mixture of Latin/Greek and Aboriginal words.
+Mycena is the ancient Latin or Greek term for mushroom, yuulong is an aboriginal word from the western districts of Victoria meaning trees, -col: dweller or inhabitant (Latin).